BeKnowDo/bkd-puppeteer/README.md

 # How it works

-We use Puppeteer to initially try and fetch the first nav > ul > li > a of a given domain.
+We use Puppeteer to identify and capture any given website's primary navigation links (urls): nav > ul > li > a.

-For every qualifying navigation item we find, we push the title and href values into an array.
+For every qualified navigation item, we capture and add the title and href values into an array.
-Then we simply iterate through that array, `goto` that url and take both a default deview viewport screenshot as well as a full-page screenshot.
+Then we simply iterate through that array, use Puppeteer's `goto` method to capture both default viewport and full-page screenshots.
 <hr />

 ## Installation & Configuration
 - `npm i bkd-puppeteer`
 - Create an `.env` file in the root of the project's directory
-  - You'll also need to provide a few baseline variables as shown below *(If the site has simple authentication, provide a username and password):*
+  - Add baseline variables as shown below

+  *(If the site has simple authentication, provide a username and password):*

   ```
   HOST=https://npr.com
   USER=yourUserName